ucsb-cs111/w20/_lectures/lect08.md

 # References for today's lecture

-For next Monday, read Section 1.7 (floating-point arithmetic) of the [NCM](http://www.cs.ucsb.edu/~gilbert/cs111/chapters/) book, and look at this [Wikipedia page](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) on floating-point format.
+Section 1.7 (floating-point arithmetic) of the [NCM](http://www.cs.ucsb.edu/~gilbert/cs111/chapters/) book, and this [Wikipedia page](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) on floating-point format.

 Also, [here](https://www.nextplatform.com/2018/05/10/tearing-apart-googles-tpu-3-0-ai-coprocessor/) is an interesting article on Google's TPU processor, which uses a different floating-point format.

 # Outline